AR3441/Mod4TimeSeriesProject/README.md

 It demonstrates that the target variable does not seem to be affected by seasonal or cyclical trends but overall has been following a slight upward trend.

-This porject also illustrates that predictive modelling of Bitcoin is not an easy task.
+This porject also illustrates that predictive modelling of Bitcoin on daily basis is not an easy task due to its volatility.

 # Goal
 The purpose of this project is to exercise our newly aquired time series analysis and prediction skills.